tompave/fun_with_flags/README.md

 * Ability to clear flag and gate data, to reset some rules.
 * Support for alternative persistence and notification adapters.
 * A web GUI, as a plug, available in a separate optional package.
+* Support for using `Phoenix.PubSub` (either with PG2 or Redis) instead of Redis PubSub directly.

 ### To do next

 * Add some optional randomness to the TTL, so that Redis doesn't get hammered at constant intervals after a server restart.
 * % of actors gate.
 * % of time gate.
+* Alternative persistence adapter (Ecto or Postgrex).

 ## Configuration